 I would think McGregor was playing a spoof version of a villain, but there it is.

 The other Birds of Prey were on the whole well-acted, even if Winstead's mob version of Grand Duchess Anastasia seemed a bit blank.
-Perez did well playing it mostly straight (and no that's not a bisexual joke).
+Perez did well in her acting, taking all this mostly straight (and no that's not a bisexual joke).

 I think a major issue with me is that for a film called Birds of Prey, the actual creation of the Birds of Prey seemed almost an afterthought.
 As I have little to no knowledge of comic books, I was surprised that the Birds of Prey were a vigilante group which Harley has contempt for.
 I thought it would be her own Legion of Doom, but the mixing of the anticrime Birds of Prey and the master criminal of Harley and her new apprentice Cassandra seems a curious mix.